-Particularly if you are on a long flight, perhaps overnight, then being able to take your electric toothbrush with you in your hand luggage is a must so you can clean your teeth during the flight to help freshen up.
+Particularly if you are on a long flight, perhaps overnight, then being able to bring your electric toothbrush on a plane in your hand luggage is a must so that you can clean your teeth during the flight to help freshen up (and be kind to adjacent passengers).

 I have taken my electric toothbrush in hand luggage and also my checked luggage all over the world without a problem.
 This is because, if the battery is built in, or removable, but properly inserted, they have little or no chance of shorting, overheating or catching fire so they are not a problem.